-- Based on algebraic data type: product (structure) and sum (enumeration) - Structures: C-like "struct" syntax - This is a simplification; tuple-like structures and empty structures also exist - Enumerations: "enum" keyword, followed by a comma-separated list of variants (inside "{ }") - Single-value variants: similar to C-style enums - Variants generated by a constructor with parameters: use structures (either C-style or tuple-style) - Method and functions can also be attached to structures and enumerations...
+- Built using structures and enumerations - Based on algebraic data type: product and sum - Structures: C-like "struct" syntax - This is a simplification; tuple-like structures and empty structures also exist - Enumerations: "enum" keyword, followed by a comma-separated list of variants (inside "{ }") - Single-value variants: similar to C-style enums - Variants generated by a constructor with parameters...
+Rust uses structures (mainly tuple-style, but C-style could be used too) - Method and functions can also be attached to structures and enumerations...